Energize your career in the Arctic!

 - The ability to communicate in Inuktitut, Inuinnaqtun and/or French.

-We offer a competitive starting salary range of $93,268 to $108,946 with a northern living allowance of $15,016 per annum, a comprehensive benefits package including a defined benefit pension program and subsidized staff housing.
-This position is included in the Nunavut Employees Union.
+We offer a competitive starting salary range of $104,757.35 to $123, 290.25 and a northern living allowance of $16,008.00 per annum.
+We also offer a comprehensive benefits package, including a defined-benefit pension program.
+In addition, subsidized staff housing is available for this position.
+This position is not included in the Nunavut Employee’s Union.

 Applications for this competition may be considered for future employment opportunities with QEC.

-We thank all applicants for the interest; however, only those selected for further consideration will be contacted.
+We thank all applicants for their interest.
+However, only those selected for further consideration will be contacted.